overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

   server /data
 ```

-**Create buckets in Minio:** Run the following command to create two buckets in the running Minio server using the Minio CLI - this will create an **object** bucket to store uploaded files and a **state** bucket for metadata files managed by Score.
+**Create buckets in MinIO:** Run the following command to create two buckets in the running MinIO server using the MinIO CLI - this will create an **object** bucket to store uploaded files and a **state** bucket for metadata files managed by Score.

 ```bash
 docker run --name minio-client \